gimlichael/Cuemon/README.md

 ## State of the Union

-Cuemon for .NET (formerly Cuemon .NET Standard) has been completely refactored and updated to support .NET 6 (LTS) and is currently being ported to .NET 7 (STS).
+Cuemon for .NET (formerly Cuemon .NET Standard) has been completely refactored and updated to support .NET 7 (STS) and .NET 6 (LTS).

 Support for .NET Core 3.0 and .NET 5 has been deprecated as these are out of [support](https://endoflife.date/dotnet); soon support for **.NET Core 3.1** will be removed accordingly.